gshanemiller/reinvent/doc/kv_rpc_design.md

 # Queue Processing

 ## Client/Server Context
-The static routing diagram shows RXQ/TXQ queue pairs in the client; the server are similarly designed.
+The static routing diagram shows RXQ/TXQ lcoree queue pairs for the client; the server is similarly designed.
 RXQ/TXQ lcores are distinct, which is one design choice.
 However, there are contextual differences processing packets.
 As described under *Packet Flow Control* (below) clients only initiate RPCs.
 Servers never unilaterally send data to clients.
 This means client RXQ processing of server responses may potentially leverage state it previosuly made for the request.
-Clients, unlike servers, initiated RPCs when it send packets out on its TXQ.
+Clients, unlike servers, initiate RPCs when it sent packets out.
 So it can anticipate responses for those same RPCs in its RXQ.

 RXQ server side does not have this advantage.
 The server only becomes aware of RPC work when it takes a packet off the wire.
 The server might parlay its accumulated request state RXQ side when it later makes and sends TXQ response packets.